Avengers 4: Endgame release date, trailer, title, spoilers – everything we know so far about Infinity War 2

 Will Iron Man and Captain America survive their next battle with Thanos? **Potential spoilers ahead**

-Avengers: Infinity War brought about the destruction of the beloved superhero team.
+Avengers: Infinity War brought about the destruction of Marvel's beloved superhero team.

 With Thanos looming large and half the Avengers turned to dust, anticipation for Avengers: Endgame has reached fever pitch.
 Will Iron Man, Captain America and the remaining crew be able to put a stop to the Mad Titan?
 Can they bring back Spider-Man, Black Panther and Doctor Strange?

-Disney and Marvel have kept incredibly silent about the upcoming sequel, but small details have emerged thanks to tie-in toys, chatty actors and the occasional leak.
+Disney and Marvel have kept remarkably quiet on the upcoming sequel, but small details have emerged thanks to trailers, chatty actors and the occasional leaked set photo.
 Here’s everything we know about the fourth Avengers movie.

-Avengers: Endgame reaches cinemas on 26 April 2019, just over a year after Infinity War was released and under two months after the Brie Larson-starring Captain Marvel debuts on the 8 March.
+Avengers: Endgame reaches cinemas on 26 April 2019, just over a year after Infinity War was released.

-The first official trailer for Avengers: End Game was released last year and featuring Iron Man stranded in space, Captain America searching for a way to defeat Thanos, and Ant-Man hoping to get into the Avengers facility.
+The first official trailer for Avengers: End Game was released last year and featured Iron Man stranded in space, Captain America searching for a way to defeat Thanos, and Ant-Man hoping to get into the Avengers' facility.
 Watch the trailer at the top of this article, and click through our breakdown of it below.

 During the Super Bowl, a second trailer – only 30 seconds long – was released, featuring a very empty world and some very sad Avengers.
-Some fans also believe that some members of the superhero group have been removed from the trailer, as to avoid spoilers.
+Some fans believed that some members of the superhero group have been removed from the trailer, as to avoid spoilers...

 For quite some time, no-one knew what the fourth Avengers movie would be called.
 First, the Russo Brothers – who directed Infinity War and return for the sequel – confirmed that the movie would not be given the subtitle Infinity Gauntlet.

-They initially claimed that the title was not said during Infinity War, which ruled out the title Endgame for some time as the phrase was used during Infinity War.
+They initially claimed that the title was not said during Infinity War, which ruled out the title Endgame as the phrase was used during Infinity War.
 As we now know, the brothers were hiding the real title all along.